 - The child's symptoms begin with sore throat (which can be mild), fever, headache, abdominal pain, and swollen glands in the neck.

-- After 1-2 days of these symptoms, the child develops a rash on the body that is red and has a sandpaper texture.
+- After 1-2 days of these symptoms, the child develops a rash on the body that is red like sunburn and has a sandpaper texture.
+The skin folds in the neck, armpits, elbows, groin and knees are usually a deeper red color compared to the overall rash.
 After 7-14 days, the rash sloughs off and peeling is usually present.

-- The face may look very flushed, but the skin around the mouth appears normal.
+- The face may look very flushed, but the skin around the mouth appears normal or pale.

 - Streptococcal bacteria can be treated with antibiotics.